 But they fail when science must look into the basic workings of a cell to determine the effects of improbably small concentrations of chemicals on impossibly tiny molecules.

-Non-Linear behavior Invalidates “Dose Is The Poison”
+Non-Linear behavior Invalidates the absolutes of “Dose Is The Poison”

 “Dose is the poison” assumes that test effects and doses will go in a predictable straight line.
 However, but hormones, EDCs, many pharmaceuticals and a vast number other substances do not behave in a linear fashion.